What is a Project Schedule Network Diagram?

 Examples of Project Network Diagrams

-Here we will discuss three types of project network diagrams:
+Here, we will discuss the following three types of project network diagrams:

-The US Navy developed Program Evaluation and Review Technique in 1957 to plan the schedule for the Polaris Project.
+The US Navy developed the Program Evaluation and Review Technique in 1957 to plan the Polaris Project schedule.

-This project scheduling diagram technique helps find duration estimates when activities have uncertainties, and that is why this technique is called a probabilistic technique.
+This project scheduling diagram technique helps estimate durations when activities have uncertainties, which is why it is called a probabilistic technique.

-The PERT helps you develop network diagrams when you have a large one-time project with no or least historical data.
+The PERT helps you develop network diagrams for large, one-time projects with little or no historical data.

 The PERT uses a three-point estimation technique to provide you with activity duration estimates.